SBRG/cobrame/README.rst

 --------------
 A full COBRAme ME-model currently only exists for *E. coli* K-12 MG1655.
 See the ECOLIme_ package for the data and scripts required to build iJL1678b-ME.
 After installing ECOLIme_, iJL1678b-ME can be constructed from scratch by running `build_ME_model.py <https://github.com/SBRG/ecolime/tree/master/ecolime>`_.

+**Note:** ECOLIme and COBRAme are versioned together (i.e. version 0.0.8 of ECOLIme should be used with version 0.0.8 of COBRAme, etc.)

 Solving
 -------
 ME-models are inherently ill-scaled and thus require extended precision solvers in to be solved accurately.
 COBRAme currently supports the use of two such solvers: **qMINOS** (128-bit precision) and **SoPlex** (80-bit precision).
-Both solvers are freely avaialbe for academic use.
+Both solvers are freely available for academic use.
 For further examples, refer to `solve_demo.ipynb <https://github.com/SBRG/ecolime/tree/master/ecolime>`_

 qMINOS
 ~~~~~~